gebertm/CompBioLabsAndHomework/IndependentProject_Biofilm_pH/EBIO5420_CompBio_IndependentProject_README.md

 and compared to the relative abundance of genus _Mycobacterium_ across the sample set, as well as the relative abundance of specific mycobacterial species to determine if different species (especially pathogens) were more abundant in different parts of the US in Europe.

-The study looked to determine the presence and relative abundance of genus _Mycobacterium_ in the biofilm samples, and to determine specifically which species of mycobacteria were present in the sample.
+The original 2018 study looked to determine the presence and relative abundance of genus _Mycobacterium_ in the biofilm samples, and to determine specifically which species of mycobacteria were present in the sample.
 Using the metadata provided by the participants, researchers looked for biogeographic patterns and predictors of presence and relative abundance of both innocuous and pathogenic mycobacteria.